 - D'arci Stern from Urban Chaos is the only female and non-white person working for the police and is the only competent officer - even though she's just a rookie for most of the game.

 - Red vs. Blue used to have this issue, when the only female characters were Tex and Shiela, one of whom is canonically the best warrior in the series and the other is a tank's AI.
-Later seasons grew out of this to some extent, after introducing a female character who is just as laughably incompetent as the main cast (Sister), and giving real flaws to the more hypercompetent ladies (Tex).person.
+Later seasons grew out of this to some extent, after introducing a female character who is just as laughably incompetent as the main cast (Sister), and giving real flaws to the more hypercompetent ladies (Tex).

 - Invoked as part of Sweet Bro and Hella Jeff's ever-present Stylistic Suck.
 Most of the comic's humor comes from the protagonists' struggles with basic motor skills and their own rampaging stupidity.
-When the Black Best Friend Geromy is introduced, he's too smart to get involved in that nonsense—so he stands around doing absolutely nothing for the rest of the comic.
+When the Token Black Friend Geromy is introduced, he's too smart to get involved in that nonsense—so he stands around doing absolutely nothing for the rest of the comic.
 In the print edition, Dave's author's notes even acknowledge this:

 Dave Strider: geromy is always the new friend. hes always there and adds much needed racial diversity to these two white assholes who fuck everything up. geromy doesnt fuck anything up because hes perfect. i love geromy.